pippinbarr/cart253-2020/modules/04/elses.md

 ## Decisions within decisions

-Another common thing is wanting to make a decision based on __more than one piece of information__.
+It is also common to make a decision based on __more than one piece of information__.
 So, for example we might make a decision like

 > "__If__ the café is open __and__ there is a table near the window __then__ I will go in."